WillPapper/Useful-Utils/README.md

 ----------
 Guidelines for adding scripts are quite loose to make contributing as easy as possible.
 While scripts should be relatively small and self-contained (i.e. just a few files, not an entire program), they can be written in any language and can serve any purpose.

-**To add a utility, simply follow these three steps:**
+**To add a utility, simply follow these four steps:**

+1. Fork this repository

-1. Copy the "useful-utils-template" directory and rename it to your utility's name
+2. Copy the ["useful-utils-template"](https://github.com/wpapper/Useful-Utils/tree/master/useful-utils-template) directory and rename it to your utility's name.
+If you're confused, take a look at [useful-utils-example](https://github.com/wpapper/Useful-Utils/tree/master/useful-utils-example).

-2. Fill out the README and add your code
+3. Fill out the README and add your code

-3. Submit a pull request
+4. Submit a pull request